 Okay, I'm done talking about all these icky ingredients!
 There are so many more but I can't stand it any longer.
 I just stay away from LUSH stores and products.

-Want to know what’s in No Tox Life goodies?
-Check out our detailed listing on each product page, and also an overview page of our soap ingredients here.
+Want to know what's in No Tox Life goodies?
+Check out our detailed listing on each product page, and also an overview of our soap ingredients compared with mass-produced soaps and cleansers.

 Keep chemically alert and read the labels, my friends!